 No Fault States vs. Fault States

 However, Indiana is a “fault state” for insurance claims.
-In a fault state, an accident victim is not required to file a claim against his or her insurance coverage.
-A victim can seek compensation from the driver who caused the collision regardless of the amount of damages or the severity of the injury.
+In a fault state, you are not required to file a claim against his or her insurance coverage.
+You can seek compensation from the driver who caused the collision regardless of the amount of damages or the severity of the injury.
 In other words, Indiana law allows you to file a claim or a lawsuit against the other driver for any amount or any injury, and you can receive compensation if you can prove the other driver caused the collision.

 Comparative Fault Laws